pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

 ### Create An AWS Managed Postgres Instance

 !!!
 Info
-    All the steps highlighted below are detailed in [AWS "Getting Started" hands on tutorial](https://aws.amazon.com/getting-started/hands-on/create-connect-postgresql-db/).
+      You will find all the steps highlighted below in [AWS "Getting Started" hands-on tutorial](https://aws.amazon.com/getting-started/hands-on/create-connect-postgresql-db/).

 - In the ASW Management Console, find **RDS** under *Database* and open the RDS console.
 - On the top right, **select the region matching Your Pachyderm cluster**.
 - In the Create database section, click **Create database**.
- - Choose the **PostgreSQL** engine and select the latest version.  **(WHICH VERSION DO WE REDOMMEND???
+- Choose the **PostgreSQL** engine and select the latest version. **OPEN QUESTION: WHICH VERSION DO WE RECOMMEND???
 How do I find the compatibility Pachyderm version - postgreSQL version)**
 - You will now configure your DB instance.
 Find the list of the recommended settings you will use below:

 #### Settings